-CRCA Health & Safety Committee members meet regularly with representatives from OSHA's offices in Aurora, Chicago North and Calumet City.
+CRCA Health & Safety Committee members meet regularly with representatives from OSHA's offices in North Aurora, Chicago North and Calumet City.
 The objectives and goals of the CRCA/OSHA Alliance are as follows:

 - Develop training and education programs on health and safety issues to improve awareness of OSHA regulations, safety and health management systems, and cooperative programs.

 - Deliver or arrange for the delivery of safety and health courses for employees and supervisors working in the various areas covered by this alliance.